ekorhenardo/coffeeshop/README.md

 python3 manage.py runserver
 ```

-Check http://localhost:8000/coffeeshop to use the apps.
+Check http://localhost:8000/coffeeshop to use the application.
 Then visit http://localhost:8000/admin in your web browser to view/edit/create/delete database.